shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/README.md

 ```
 ### 1.2) raw data chunking
 Chunk and parallel processing of the raw data can significantly reduce computing time.
-If the compute nodes of your computing cluster allow it, the `--chunks` set up to >100 will have an even more significant speedup, `--chunks` set up to 100 can complete CCS analysis in few hours.
+If the compute nodes of your computing cluster allow it, the `--chunks` set up to >100 will have more significant speedup, `--chunks` set up to 100 can complete CCS analysis in few hours.
 ```
 dataset create --type SubreadSet raw.subreadset.xml *.subreads.bam
 dataset split --zmws --chunks 3 raw.subreadset.xml